Empty Bowls Monongalia distributed $80,000 to the following meal programs, food pantries, and backpack feeding programs in July, 2020.

 The Catholic Churches of the Morgantown community provide a free mid-day meal for the community on each Sunday.
-It is served at St. John’s University Parish by teams of volunteers.
+It is served at St. John University Parish by teams of volunteers.

-This is a new program.
-The Family Meals Initiative is a twice monthly program in which 20 families from The Shack’s after school program are given all the ingredients necessary to make a wholesome meal; together.
-Each family will also answer a brief survey based on the Strong Families Eat Together curriculum from the WVU Extension office.
-The goal of the program is to encourage families to cook and eat together, talk to each other which supports a whole range of positive development indicators for children, and to enjoy a healthy meal together.
-Instructions for meal preparation are simple enough for children to help and the curriculum has specific questions for families to answer together.
-Each meal will at minimum include fresh produce, a complete protein and a starch.
+The Family Meals Initiative is a twice monthly program in which 20 families from The Shack’s after school program are given all the ingredients necessary to make a wholesome meal together.
+The goal of the program is to encourage families to cook and eat together, talk to each other which supports a range of positive development indicators for children, and to enjoy a healthy meal together.
+Each meal will include fresh produce, a complete protein, and a starch.

-This small pantry is a ministry of the Presbyterian Church in Canyon.
-It is staffed by church members, and serves those in need in their neighborhood and well as others who request their assistance.
+This small pantry is a ministry of the Presbyterian Church in the Canyon community.
+It is staffed by church members, and serves those in need in their neighborhood as well as others who request their assistance.

 This agency provides resources and support to HIV positive clients living in northern West Virginia.
 This includes offering food as needed.
-Caritas House provides a community meal once a month to homeless individuals in the community.
 The agency also provides basic survival supplies, including food, to persons who are living without shelter.

-Located in Westover, the Wellness Works Food Pantry provides food support to their clients with an emphasis on healthy, high-quality foods (such as fat-free and sodium-free) and special products needed by those with particular health issues.
-They are open to clients Monday through Friday, 9:00 am to Noon.
+Located in Westover, the Wellness Works Food Pantry provides food support to their clients with an emphasis on healthy, high-quality food (such as fat-free and sodium-free) and special products needed by those with particular health issues.

-This downtown Morgantown multi-service agency offers free food orders based on the number in the household, giving them a three day supply.
+The downtown Morgantown multi-service agency offers free food orders based on the number in the household, giving them a three-day supply.
 They serve a wide range of clients, including families and homeless clients.
 They emphasize high-protein foods such as peanut butter, beans, and tuna.
 Clients are limited to one visit per 60 days.
 Non-perishables only.

 Located in Blacksville, this multi-service agency serves the western end of the county.
 They utilize the Mountaineer Food Bank and purchase additional products from donations and funds raised from their thrift shop.

-Located on Green Bag near Morgantown, they provide food to clients on the third Saturday of each month.
+Located on Greenbag Road near Morgantown, they provide food to clients on the third Saturday of each month.
 They utilize the Mountaineer Food Bank for non-perishables and occasionally also purchase a truck load of perishable items from the Food Bank.